Patterns and Dynamics of Netflix TV Show Popularity: Results and Analysis

-\section{Shannon Entropy}
+\subsection{Shannon Entropy}

-Now, we count how many times each show was top-ranked in a given country over the 822-day period.
-Figure~\ref{fig:Figure1_Number_of_contents} represents the frequency distribution of how many days each show was top-ranked in some country.
-The $x$-axis represents the number of days (not necessarily consecutive), and the $y$-axis shows the number of shows that achieved the top rank for that duration.
-The total duration is the accumulated number of days each show held the top position.
+Now, we examine how long each show stayed at the top rank in a given country during the 822-day observation period.
+Figure~\ref{fig:Figure1_Number_of_contents} shows the frequency distribution of these durations.
+On the $x$-axis, each value represents the total number of days (not necessarily consecutive) that a show remained at the top rank, while the $y$-axis indicates how many different shows fall into that category.
+In other words, each point in the graph corresponds to a pair: ``duration of top ranking (days)'' on the $x$-axis and ``number of shows with that duration'' on the $y$-axis.

-For example, in the United States, seven different shows were top-ranked for exactly three days over the 822-day period, which is represented as the point (3,7) on the graph.
-Figure \ref{fig:Figure1_Number_of_contents}(a) presents the count at daily intervals from day 1 to day 20, while figure \ref{fig:Figure1_Number_of_contents}(b) shows the count at 10-day intervals from day 20 to day 150.
+For example, in the United States, seven different shows held the top position for exactly three days in total (not necessarily consecutive days).
+This case is indicated by a magenta left-pointing triangle located at (3, 7) on the graph.
+Panel (a) of Figure~\ref{fig:Figure1_Number_of_contents} shows the distribution at daily intervals for short durations (1–20 days), while panel (b) aggregates the same information into 10-day bins for longer durations (20–150 days).
+This separation allows us to highlight both the diversity of short-lived top-ranked shows and the persistence of long-running ones.

 In Figure~\ref{fig:Figure1_Number_of_contents}(a), we observe that for shorter durations (i.e., a small number of days), the United States and the United Kingdom have a higher number of top-ranked shows compared to other countries.
 In contrast, Figure~\ref{fig:Figure1_Number_of_contents}(b) illustrates that only Colombia and Japan have shows that remained top-ranked over 70 days.
 This suggests that while the United States and the United Kingdom display more diverse viewing preferences, Colombia and Japan exhibit stronger and more sustained preferences for specific shows.